Yoga is much more than a physical practice. The true benefits are revealed as a result of , not within the physical practice.

 I soon began noticing not only physical benefits, but small changes in many areas of my life.
 Daily annoyances did not bother me as much as they used to, unhealthy dietary choices did not have the constant appeal they once had, and overall I had a better outlook on things.
 Mentally, I was in a better place and it was easier to stay there.
 Physically, the discomfort began to subside and I began developing an awareness on what my limits were and ways to avoid the activities that triggered the pain in the first place.
 Over the years as I was learning how to avoid and manage the physical pain in my body, yoga quickly became mainstream and trendy.
 Some may say a fitness trend for the privileged.
 Social media now glamorizes those who posses natural flexibility and are able to execute poses that are simply unavailable to the bodies of most of us.
 They are magnificent to watch.
 Inspirational, even.
 But, Yoga is much more than just a physical practice.
 The true benefits are revealed as a result of, not within the physical practice.
 Yoga is truly multi-faceted and available to anyone.

 There are postures that come easy to me.
 There are many more that do not.
 And some that will never be accessible.
 I accept that, and am ok with it.
 While I still strive to deepen and improve the physical postures in my practice, I no longer view that as the ultimate goal.
 My practice has evolved quite a bit since that first class many years ago.
 It has come and gone over the years, occasionally becoming dormant for periods of time.
 But the pull has remained.
 I always return.
 The yoga mat is the laboratory of my life.
 The physical poses are simply tools.
 Tools for building awareness and skills for navigating the challenges of life.
 Regardless if it is to alleviate pain, improve flexibility, help me deal with big life events, or simply relax and clear my mind, Yoga gives me all of that and much more.
 Simply put, being on the mat makes me happy.
-This is why I do Yoga.
+This is why I practice Yoga.